HOFFEND00N/Excel-Timesheet-Generator/README.md

 - run `npm install`

 ## Workflow
 Application can create single report.
+Report consist of table describing employees work and pivot table.
-If several teams specified inside teams array in config there will be grouped by team employees in table separated by empty line and common pivot table for all employees in config.
+If several teams specified inside teams array in config, then in generated excel file employees will be grouped by team and separated by empty line and common pivot table for all employees will be created.

 - setup config file with needed info
 - `npm run start`